-Yes and no. On the low-end, a VR headset designed for your Android, IOS, or iPhone, like the Google Cardboard VR, can be just $15.
+Yes and no. On the low-end, a virtual reality headset designed for your Android, IOS, or iPhone, like the Google Cardboard VR, can be just $15.
 VR headsets designed for remote control from a gaming console or PC, like the Oculus or Playstation VR, can range from $399 to $798.
 Of all the VR viewers, Google Cardboard is the most geared toward children boasting an immersive experience for everyone on its website.
-Cardboard even has some Star Wars editions and Mattel themed VR headsets.
+Cardboard even has some Star Wars editions and Mattel themed virtual reality headsets.

 Every manufacturer of virtual reality websites warns of the dangers of excessive use of VR headsets.
 Seriously, ALL of them.
 Most VR headset makers agree that parents need to supervise usage and only allow their kids to use the glasses in 30 minute time increments.
-Here are three easy tips.
+Here are three easy tips to help:

 - Only allow usage in common areas of your house.

 - Watch your kid’s behavior after usage.